 I want to blame Anna Wintour.
-Because, since nothing happens in this sphere without her blessing or permission, but alas, I don't think it's as easy as pointing at her.
+Nothing happens in this sphere without her blessing or permission.
+But alas, it's not even as easy as pointing at her.

 How did Anya Ziourova, Miroslava Duma, Taylor Tomasi Hill, Leandra Medine, Giovanna Battaglia and the lot of them create these photographable personas?
 Curate themselves as recognized personalities in the industry, simply by their costumes du jour?
 In this ruthless game of self promotion, where designers and editors and stylists fight to be seen, at stake is the ultimate advertisement opportunity.
 Just think of the number of national ad campaigns Gucci has currently walking around the street in Manhattan - slip sliding all over the place in those Kangaroo fur mules.

 Just think of what a different appeal seeing items in the wild has when compared to seeing them statically in a magazine?
 To see how something moves, how it can be "realistically" styled, it's a far more "authentic" way to witness clothing.